wlwang41/yeopy/README.md

 Yeopy is a scaffold for python web project, like [yeoman](http://yeoman.io/).

-> Now it's just a demo.
+> Now it's just a demo for myself.
+Feel free to fork it.